GediminasMasaitis/4k-dot-c/README.md

 Change `-j 4` to your core count for faster building

 ## Thanks
-* **zamfofex** for helping with initial set up of a minimal Hello World executable and helping with 64 bit compilation
+* **zamfofex** for helping with initial set up of a minimal Hello World executable and helping with 64 bit compilation, reducing code size